briannagiunta/Solo-Project-3-Front/README.md

 ---

 Never Alone is an app designed to help people that are struggling with addiction.
 Users can sign up as "looking for help" or "looking to help" and connect with eachother when in need.
 Users can find local resources, ask questions or simply share their experiences in the public forum in order to help eachother through recovery.
+Users can also post jobs that are available to people with records.

 ## User Stories